 What do I need to know when taking part as a group?

 If you are taking part as a group (crew), only one of you needs to register for ZFF 72.
 You will, however, be able to enter the name and function of each of your crewmembers in your account.
 It is important to note that only the person registered for ZFF 72 has the right to claim a possible prize.
 It is left entirely to this person to decide on how to share the prize with possible crew members.

 You can upload your film file to the entry form at zff72.com during the 72h of filmproduction.
 You can access your entry form by logging into your account via zff72.com (once you have registered for ZFF 72).
 Please note that once you have submitted your form, you will no longer be able to alter your film or any of the details contained on the form.
 Important: you can only submit one film per participant/crew.

 In which file formats can I upload my film?

 You can upload your film at zff72.com using one of the following file formats:

 What can I win?

-For the ZFF 72 edition during the Zurich Film Festival in autumn there is a Jury Award endowed with a CHF 5'000 cash prize, a Viewers Award endowed with a CHF 4'000 cash prize and a Mobile Filming Award endowed with a prize package comprising different non-cash prizes.
+For the ZFF 72 edition during the 15th Zurich Film Festival from September 26, 2019 till October 6, 2019 there is a Jury Award endowed with a CHF 5'000 cash prize and an audio postproduction in the amount of CHF 5'000 provided by Jingle Jungle Tonstudios, a Viewers Award endowed with a CHF 4'000 cash prize and a Mobile Filming Award endowed with a prize package comprising different non-cash prizes provided by Samsung.